Mesteriis/ponee/README.md

 python manage.py migrate
 ```

-and your good to runserver!
+and your good to run the development server!

-## Environment variables

-See `.env.example` for a complete list

 ## Deploy on Heroku